OuyangRuyi/pdf_reader/readme.md

 - **Local**: Access the service at `http://localhost:5173` after starting both servers.
 - **Live Demo**: [https://paperbench-frontend.onrender.com/](https://paperbench-frontend.onrender.com/)

 > **Note**: The live demo is hosted on a **Render Free Tier** instance.
-Due to hardware limitations (limited CPU, Memory and bandwidth), the initial loading, PDF processing, and AI response times may be slower than local execution.
-You may occasionally encounter **503 errors** or failed responses due to memory exhaustion on the free tier; these issues are environment-specific and will not occur in a local deployment.
+Due to hardware limitations (limited CPU, Memory and bandwidth), the initial loading, first time PDF upload processing, and AI response times may be significantly slower than local execution.
+If a timeout error occurs during your first upload, please try again.
+You may occasionally encounter **503 errors** or failed responses due to memory exhaustion on the free tier.
+These issues are environment-specific and will not occur in a local deployment.
 For the best performance and stability, local deployment is recommended.